All Episodes

 How are you?

-I'm a third generation farmer, and we have a silent epidemic, in my opinion, about ready to explode in this country with our agriculture.
+I'm a third-generation farmer, and we have a silent epidemic, in my opinion, about ready to explode in this country with our agriculture.

-Any farmer will 75% of us will have to take out some sort of bankruptcy.
+It's projected by several magazines, the next six months, any farmer, 75% of us will have to take out some sort of bankruptcy.

 All of us are in the red.